akvo/akvo-product-design/RSR/Features/78-Form-Data/2-FunctionalDesignTemplate.md

 - As a Project Editor I can submit an update form
 - As a Notified User I can be notified when I need to fill in project data
 - As a Notified User I am notified when a project is published
+- As an authorised user I can see private projects

 #### Nice to have
 - As a Reporting Organisation Admin I can modify the layout of forms I create